 Madeleine Mitchell, Violin

 Professor, Royal College of Music, London.
-Madeleine Mitchell is one of Britain’s most outstanding violinists and has performed as a soloist and chamber musician in over 40 countries in a wide repertoire.
+Madeleine Mitchell is one of Britain’s most outstanding violinists and has performed as a soloist and chamber musician in 50 countries in a wide repertoire.
 She is also sought after as a teacher, giving master classes worldwide and was a finalist in both the European Women of Achievement Awards and the Creative Briton Awards.
 Won the Tagore Gold Medal as a scholar at the Royal College of Music where she has been a Professor since 1994.
-As Fulbright/ITT Fellow gained a master’s degree in New York in 1981 studying with Delay, Weilerstein and Rosenberg at Eastman and Juilliard.
+As Fulbright/ITT Fellow she gained a master’s degree in New York, studying with DeLay, Weilerstein and Rosenberg at Eastman and Juilliard.

 Well known for her recitals and imaginative programming, broadcast frequently for tv and radio including Australia, the Far East, Europe and South Africa and frequently for the BBC.
 Represented Britain in the festival UKinNY with a recital at Lincoln Center and at Sydney Opera House, Seoul Center for the Arts, toured extensively for the British Council, played at many international festivals.
 Performs chamber music with many outstanding artists (including Norbert Brainin for his 80th birthday gala concert at London’s Wigmore Hall).
 Mitchell’s acclaimed discography, nominated for Grammy and BBC Music Awards includes works written for her by many well known composers, Violin Songs, several albums of British music and the widely recommended Messiaen Quartet for the End of Time with Joanna McGregor, which they performed at the BBC Proms.